ridewithgps/developers/authentication.md

 ## Configuration

-Your application is configured for OAuth with Ride With GPS with the following:
+Your application is configured for OAuth with Ride with GPS with the following:

 * `name`: the name of your application
 * `redirect_uri`: one or more callback URI where users are redirected during the authorization flow

-Ride With GPS provides you with:
+Ride with GPS provides you with:

 * `client_id`: your OAuth client ID
 * `client_secret`: your OAuth client secret